The information in this article applies to:

 In this tutorial we will walk through creating a Terrain wall and then placing a gate with columns on either side of it.

-How to place a Terrain Wall
+To place a Terrain Wall

 Creating a stone wall that follows your terrain is easy using the Terrain Wall tools.